Skip to main content

 If you ask a Korean grandmother about food, she will talk about "Son-mat" (hand taste) and fermentation that takes months.
 If you ask a Korean teenager, they will talk about "Map-Dan-Jjan" (Spicy, Sweet, Salty) and pouring cheese on everything.

-Korean cuisine is currently in a civil war between its healthy, balanced roots and its hyper-palatable, viral future.
-To understand Korea, you must taste both.
+Korean cuisine is currently in a fascinating civil war between its healthy, balanced roots and its hyper-palatable, viral future.
+To understand Korea, you must taste both the silence of the Royal Court and the chaos of the modern street market.

 From Royal Court to Rosé Sauce: The Wild Evolution of Korean Food